carlosramosgallardo/bombmin/README.md

 ## What is MathsMine3?

-The fake Web3 platform where mining means solving math challenges and people around the world propose and vote on ideas freely, openly, and transparently.
+Mine fake MM3 for free, learn math as you play, and use your voice to shape the community and the world through votes and polls.

 ---